shxuuu88/final_project-decal/README.md

 # final_project-decal

-# final_project-decal
-# final_project-decal
-adksfjlfjladjlfjaldjfld
-this is my final project
+this is my final project, it grabs the cube on the plane, and when the cube exit the area of the pink plane, the player score one point.